·

 But it is so simple – just a few circles, and you’re done.

-And I like that you can use any colors, not just green.
+And I like the fact that you can use any colors, not just green.

 Step By Step Doodling Tutorial - how to doodle an eye in a zombie | Masha Plans